SimonAlling/userscript-proxy/README.md

 ## Options

+### `--ignore/--intercept FILE`

+Take ignore or intercept rules from `FILE`, which can be a glob pattern matching multiple files. `--ignore` and `--intercept` cannot be used together.
+See examples above.

 ### `--inline`

 Always inject scripts inline (`<script>...</script>`), never linked (`<script src="..."></script>`).
 Useful to test new userscript features without having to re-upload the userscript and clear browser cache.